 5. Increase visibility

 Visibility and transparency into EH&S management is near impossible when you have a pile of paper documents sitting on a desk.
-An EHS software system like Kianda offers customisable dashboards that provide complete visibility and transparency into processes.
 Moreover, dashboards enable stakeholders to gain an overview of end-to-end workflows.
 They can see exactly what is in progress, what is outstanding and what is completed.

 The ability to capture data in real-time and zero in on critical issues allows companies to be much more proactive when it comes to health and safety.
 With EHS software, users can quickly identify problems, make informed decisions and resolve issues effective immediately.
 This allows companies to take precautionary measures to avoid workplace incidents.
 As well, users can spot recurring trends to prevent near miss or future occurrences of issues.